stepper-motor/stepper_motor/manual/MANUAL.md

 * Most Rails apps already have a perfectly fit transactional, durable data store - the main database
 * The devloper should not have intimate understanding of DB atomicity and ActiveRecord `with_lock` and `reload` to have step workflows
 * It should not be necessary to configure a whole extra service (like Temporal.io) just for supporting those workflows.
 A service like that should be a part of your monolith, not an external application.
 It should not be necessary to talk to that service using complex, Ruby-unfriendly protocols and interfaces like gRPC.
+It should not be needed to run complex scheduling systems such as ZooKeeper either.

 So, StepperMotor aims to give you "just enough of Temporal-like functionality" for most Rails-bound workflows.
 Without extra dependencies, network calls, services or having to learn extra languages.
-So let's dive in.

-## How we do it
+We hope you will enjoy using it just as much as we do!
+Let's dive in!

+## A brief introduction to StepperMotor

 StepperMotor is built around the concept of a `Journey`.
 A `Journey` [is a sequence of steps happening to a `hero`](https://en.wikipedia.org/wiki/Hero%27s_journey) - once launched, the journey will run until it either finishes or cancels.
 A `Journey` is just an `ActiveRecord` model, with all the persistence methods you already know and use.

-Steps are defined inside the Journey as blocks, and they run in the context of the `Journey` model.
+Steps are defined inside the Journey subclasses as blocks, and they run in the context of that subclass' instance.
 The following constraints apply:

 * For any one Journey, only one Fiber/Thread/Process may be performing a step on it
 * For any one Journey, only one step can be executing at any given time
 * For any `hero`, multiple different Journeys may exist and be in different stages of completion
+* For any `hero`, multiple Journeys of the same class may exist and be in different stages of completion if that was permitted at Journey creation

 The `step` blocks get executed in the context of the `Journey` model instance.
 This is done so that you can define helper methods in the `Journey` subclass, and make good use of them.
 A Journey links to just one record - the `hero`.

+The steps are performed asynchronously, via ActiveJob.
+When a Journey is created, it gets scheduled for its initial step.
+The job then gets picked up by the ActiveJob queue worker (whichever you are using) and triggers the step on the `Journey`.
+If the journey decides to continue to the next step, it schedules another ActiveJob for itself with the step name and other details necessary.

+No state is carried inside the job.

 ## Installation